mzazon/awesome-cloud-projects/azure/adaptive-ml-model-scaling-ai-foundry-compute-fleet/adaptive-ml-model-scaling-ai-foundry-compute-fleet.md

 ## Prerequisites

 1. Azure subscription with appropriate permissions for AI Foundry, Compute Fleet, and Machine Learning
-2. Azure CLI v2.60.0 or later installed and configured
+2. Azure CLI v2.60.0 or later installed and configured with ML extension
 3. Understanding of machine learning workflows and Azure compute services
-4. Familiarity with Azure AI Foundry and agent orchestration concepts
+4. Familiarity with Azure AI Foundry and intelligent application development
-5. Estimated cost: $50-150 for testing resources (varies by region and compute usage)
+5. Estimated cost: $75-200 for testing resources (varies by region and compute usage)

 > **Note**: This recipe requires preview features.
 Ensure your subscription has access to Azure AI Foundry and Compute Fleet preview services before proceeding.